 After leaving the crowds, Alya brought Terra back through time to the quarry.

 Terra checked the sun overhead, noting that it had not moved at all since she left.
 She then looked around the quarry.
 “So I won’t meet myself will I?”

 Alya changed back to her original armored form with silver hair.
-“Oh no. It’s impossible to meet yourself using time travel.
-I don’t remember the technical details, but once you time travel, then that instance of yourself will erase any doubles to times you travel to.”
+“No. It’s impossible to meet yourself using time travel.
+I don’t remember the technical details but once you time travel, then that instance of yourself will erase any doubles to times you travel to.”